-Mountains to Sea programs inform and prepare students of all ages to engage in civic actions supporting water resiliency
+Mountains to Sea programs inform and prepare citizens and students of all ages to engage in civic actions supporting water resiliency issues connecting us all.

-"Mountains to Sea" educational programs aim to inspire more thoughtful choices by individuals and communities about using this precious resource.
+"Mountains to Sea" programs aim to inspire more thoughtful choices by individuals and communities about using this precious resource because:

-Mountains to Sea civic education programming is designed to include and align information and resources that groups like these may already focus on in their own work so as to have more impact by connecting on water issues:
+We curate civic education programming designed to include and align information and resources that groups like these may already focus on in their own work so as to have more impact by connecting on water issues:

 water resiliency issues identified by local and global experts (100 Resilient Cities, ProCon, AltaSea, River LA, IoES, SCMI…)